carloscabo/colz-python/README.md

 ````

 # Getting colors as integers
-**Colz** work mainly in floating point format, but in the case you need the integer values of the colors there are some helpers.
+**Colz** works internally in floating point, but in the case you need the integer values of the colors there are some helpers to get them.

 ````Python3
 c1 = Colz()